jdanielnd/securitydemo/README.markdown

-How to create a webapp with GWT protected by Spring Security from the scratch
+### How to create a GWT application with Spring Security from the scratch

 We will start by creating a sample application from GWT.
-If want to add Spring Security to your own web application, you can try starting on step 2.
+If want to add Spring Security to your own web application, you can try starting on 2nd step.
 However, since I don't know what's going on your web application, it may not work.
 I recommend you try on a new GWT sample application to understand the steps, and then follow to your own application.

-1 - Creating a sample application
+## 1. Creating a sample application

 So, assuming that you have GWT SKD and Eclipse installed, let's create a new Web Application Project on Eclipe.
 Just go to File > New > Web Application Project, give it the name `securitydemo`, and click Finish.
 Try to run it to see if everything it's alright.